lassepe/LiftedTrajectoryGames.jl/README.md

 ### Solver Invocation

 #### Open-Loop Planning

-> :warning: Note that the solver construction may take a while as it compiles all the relevant functions and derivatives for acceleration of downstream solver invocations.

 Once you have set up the solver, you can invoke it for a given `initial_state`.